rmiyazaki6499/rmiyazaki6499/README.md

 ## Welcome to my Github!

-I am a former Talent Professional looking to transition into Software Engineering.
+I am a former Talent Professional who transitioned into Software Engineering.
+I am currently a Software Engineer for a Chatbot platform called [Navbot](http://navbot.io) helping eCommerce companies driving customer service and sales.

 I am passionate about building web applications with scalable web technologies particularly with Python and Javascript Web Frameworks such as Django and React.
 I am recognized as a team player for having an empathetic approach as well as a champion of a growth mindset.